thingsthatdothings/info/_resources/2024-07-01-soft-skills.md

 # TED
 - [The Way We Work Series](https://www.youtube.com/playlist?list=PLOGi5-fAu8bFhSzuOjTmHJwLHUxxIoGr4)
+- leaders and thinkers offer practical wisdom and insight into how we can adapt and thrive amid changing workplace conventions

 - [How to Have a Good Conversation - Celeste Headlee](https://www.youtube.com/watch?v=H6n3iNh4XLI)
     - Notes from video: